 - You must use accrued sick leave, vacation or compensatory time to be paid during your leave.

-- You must submit the required Record of Absence (ROA) forms each pay period.
+- You must submit the required Request of Absence (ROA) forms each pay period.
 If you are unable to submit the required ROA(s), your supervisor should submit the ROA(s) on your behalf.

 - Benefit contributions at the employee rate will continue to be deducted while you are on leave.